 A club is a group of people who collectively consume and/or produce a bundle of goods and/or services for the members of the club.
 Often clubs have been treated as synonymous with groups/jurisdictions of players providing congestable and excludable public goods for their members where, in addition, the production possibilities and preferences may depend on the membership of the jurisdiction providing the public goods, 'Tiebout economies'.
 We observe, however, that clubs engage in a variety of activities.
 These activities may or may not require input of private goods.
 The goods provided by the club may include the enjoyment of the company of the other club members.
 In clubs of intellectuals, the exchange of ideas may be the aspect of the club that brings enjoyment to its members.
 Clubs may provide only private goods; for example, many academic departments have coffee clubs.
 Other clubs offer some goods and/or services to the general public.
 Some sorts of clubs offer private goods and/or services to their members in addition to public goods.
 There is frequently no requirement that members of the same club consume the same bundles of goods.
+Thus, in this paper for each club we assume that there is an abstract set of feasible club activities.

-8Some early papers include, for example, Wooders [57] and Greenberg and Weber [21].
-See Conley and Wooders [10] and Konishi, Le Breton, and Weber [33] for more recent references and [66] for a short survey.
+&lt;sup>8Some early papers include, for example, Wooders [57] and Greenberg and Weber [21].
+See Conley and Wooders [13] and Konishi, Le Breton, and Weber [33] for more recent references and [69] for a short survey.